Skip to content

 Beyond field management, vetiver may support new local product pathways such as soap and future processing pilots.

-What this hub does
+What this network does

 RDC field photo showing vetiver work on site.